mintproject/dame_cli/docs/index.md

 DAME works in Linux, with partial support in MacOS (currently being tested on Windows).
 It is installed through a simple pip command.

 !!! warning
-    [April, 2020] Singularity is in BETA in MacOS, and we have recently detected [issues](https://github.com/mintproject/dame_cli/issues/50) when executed certain model setups. **We recommend using DAME in Linux**.
+    [April, 2020] Singularity is in BETA in MacOS, and we have recently detected [issues](https://github.com/mintproject/dame_cli/issues/50) when executing certain model setups (in particular, in those images that require Conda). **We recommend using DAME in Linux**.

 !!! info
     DAME users should be experienced with container environments (in particular Singularity) and basic Python.